If you have not yet signed up for the NASM CNC certification, receive a big discount here.

 A Good Option![]() | A Good Option![]() | Best CPT for you? ![]() |

 Oxidative damage is the imbalance that happens in free radicals and antioxidants.
-Free radicals are thing that have molecules with oxygen and an uneven number of electrons, thus making them react more easily with other molecules.
+Free radicals are things that have molecules with oxygen and an uneven number of electrons, thus making them react more easily with other molecules.

 LDLs are Low density lipoproteins.
-These are known as the bad cholesterol.
+These are known as bad cholesterol.
 This takes the cholesterol from the liver and to the cells.

 The Adipose tissue is our loose connective tissue that is made up of fat cells that we store for potential energy later.